Nationwide Pet Insurance Review

 Facebook: 3.7/5 stars

-Nationwide has two different plans: Whole Pet with Wellness and Major Medical
+Nationwide has three different plans: Whole Pet with Wellness and Major Medical with Wellness and Major Medical.

 Whole Pet Coverage

-Under their Whole Pet plan, you get coverage for accidents and illnesses, hereditary and congenital conditions, cancer, the ability to use any vet, included specialty and ER coverage, dental diseases, prescription diets, supplements and more.
-There is no waiting period for ACL (both knees), fecal tests, deworming, microchip, cleanings, testing and preventive care.
+Under the Whole Pet plan, you get coverage for accidents and illnesses, hereditary and congenital conditions, cancer, the ability to use any vet, including specialty and ER coverage, dental diseases, prescription diets, supplements, behavioral treatments and more.
+There is a 12-month waiting period for ACL (both knees), and no waiting period for fecal tests, deworming, microchip, cleanings, testing and preventive care.
 They call this their nose-to-tail coverage, and judging by the online reviews, the responses people get for claims are a mixed bag, mostly related to preexisting conditions.
 They also have free, 24/7 access to the Vethelpline, so you can call and see if your concern warrants an in-person vet visit before you head down to the vet.

 Standard Poodle Quote